-- (1) Modules may include performances whose assessment does not count towards the module grade but which must be passed for the module examination to be weighted according to § 20 (examination requirements). - (2) An examination requirement is considered passed if it would have been awarded at least five grade points in accordance with § 31 (1). § 30 para.
-1 applies correspondingly.
-Subject to para.
-3 sentence 4, failed examination requirements may be repeated indefinitely. - (3) Regular attendance of a course may also be specified as an examination requirement; this applies to lectures only in well-founded exceptional cases.
+- (1) Modules may include performances whose assessment does not count towards the module grade but which must be passed for the module examination to be weighted according to § 20 (examination requirements). - (2) An examination requirement is considered passed if it would have been awarded at least five grade points in accordance with § 31 (1).
+Failed examination requirements may be repeated indefinitely. - (3) Regular attendance of a course may also be specified as an examination requirement; this applies to lectures only in well-founded exceptional cases.
 Unless otherwise specified by the Special Regulations, regular attendance means that at least half of the teaching units were attended.
-In the case of additional absences through no fault of the student's own, the instructor shall decide whether and in what manner these can be compensated for by equivalent performance or attendance of other courses.
-Para.
-2 sentence 2 only applies as long as the course can be repeated (§ 9 para.
-4). - (4) The authority of the instructors to set appropriate assignments and to effect performance for the purpose of teaching content and achieving the academic objectives of a module shall remain unaffected.
+In the case of additional absences through no fault of the student's own, the instructor shall decide whether and in what manner these can be compensated for by equivalent performance or attendance of other courses. - (4) The authority of the instructors to set appropriate assignments and to effect performance for the purpose of teaching content and achieving the academic objectives of a module shall remain unaffected.